laverdet/xxscreeps/README.md

 npx xxscreeps import
 ```

-After that you can start xxscreeps via `npx xxscreeps start` except you won't be able to connect
+After that you can start xxscreeps via `NODE_OPTIONS='--no-node-snapshot' npx xxscreeps start`
-with the Steam client.
-You'll need to create a file `.screepsrc.yaml` with content:
+except you won't be able to connect with the Steam client.
+You'll need to create a file
+`.screepsrc.yaml` with content:
 ```
 backend:
   steamApiKey: <your steam key>